provena/provena/docs/data-store/automated-access.md

 ____
 </details>

-{% include danger.html content="Be aware that the following guide contains material intended for advanced users of the RRAP M&DS IS data store.
+{% include danger.html content="Be aware that the following guide contains material intended for advanced users of the Provena IS data store.
 This guide will make some assumptions about familiarity with scripting, APIs, authentication etc. If something is unclear, please contact us." %}

 ## Goals

-In order to facilitate data access in automated processes such as modelling workflows, data analytics, dashboards etc. the M&DS IS data store is capable of delivering data in a non-interactive (automated/scriptable) manner.
+In order to facilitate data access in automated processes such as modelling workflows, data analytics, dashboards etc. the Provena IS data store is capable of delivering data in a non-interactive (automated/scriptable) manner.
 This guide will describe how to:

 -   produce a key/secret which provides access to the datastore
 -   use this key/secret to get access to the data store's functions